 Rudolfinum is a Neo-Renaissance building on Jan Palach square and it is a home to the world-renowned Czech Philharmonic Orchestra and Rudolfinum Gallery – one of the best galleries in Prague.

-Popular venues near your apartment for live rock and pop music are Lucerna Music Hall and Rock Café, Jazz Dock, Jazz Republic, Reduta and Blues Sklep.
+Popular venues near your apartment for live rock, jazz and pop music are Lucerna Music Hall and Rock Café, Jazz Dock, Jazz Republic, Reduta and Blues Sklep.

 UNIQUE AND QUIRKY SPOTS NEAR YOUR APARTMENT